Information for all applicants

 - Where possible, anticipate threats to the confidentiality and anonymity of research data.

 - Take appropriate measures to store research data in a secure manner.
-Researchers should have regard to their obligations under the General Data Protection Regulation May 2018 (GDPR).
+Researchers should have regard to their obligations under the General Data Protection Regulation May 2018 (Data Protection).

 - Ensure that appropriate methods for preserving the privacy of data are used and allowing participant access to information where this is required.